StackStorm-Exchange/stackstorm-vadc/README.md

 # StackStorm vADC Pack

-This pack is designed to manage vTMs via a Brocade Services Director.
+This pack is designed to manage vTMs via a Pulse Secure Services Director.

 You can also manage individual vTMs directly, if you don't use Services Director, but you will need to set brcd\_sd\_proxy to false and supply